OpenCTI-Platform/opencti/docs/docs/usage/automation.md

 OpenCTI playbooks are flexible automation scenarios which can be fully customized and enabled by platform administrators to enrich, filter and modify the data created or updated in the platform.

-Playbook automation is accessible in the user interface under Data/Processing/Playbooks.
+Playbook automation is accessible in the user interface under Data > Processing > Automation.

 You need the "Manage credentials" [capability](../administration/users.md) to use the Playbooks automation, because you will be able to manipulate data simple users cannot access.